The COVID-19 pandemic put hygiene on center stage, and many of us have a new awareness of the need to keep fresh produce clean and safe.

 That doesn’t mean you shouldn’t clean produce before eating it.
 Other germs, unrelated to COVID-19, can make you seriously ill.

 Unwashed fruits and vegetables can harbor harmful bacteria, including salmonella, E. coli and listeria, according to the Centers for Disease Control and Prevention (CDC).
-These germs on fresh produce probably are responsible for much of the foodborne illnesses in the U.S.
+These germs on fresh produce probably are responsible for much of the foodborne illness in the U.S.

 “Rinse whole fruits and vegetables under running water and dry with a clean cloth, paper towel, or salad spinner.”